nguyenv119/imessage-eda-tracker/README.md

 # 🕵️ iMessage EDA Tracker

-Event-driven monitor that detects and preserves deleted iMessages
+Event-driven monitor that detects and preserves deleted iMessages.
+Initially was supposed to be another project, but oh well

 ## 🎯 What It Does